-What's it About?- The Orphan Killer is the story of Marcus and Audrey Miller.
+The Orphan Killer is the story of Marcus and Audrey Miller.
 As kids they were the closest of siblings, until they witnessed their parents being brutally murdered.
-Afterwards, they see themselves promptly shipped off to the local orphanage where Audrey is a perfect little lady, sweet and loveable, while Marcus turns out to be a creepy little fucker; after pretty much beating a fat kid to death with a baseball bat, the pious nuns of St. Nobody Wants You try to drown him, beat him endlessly, and force him to wear some nasty looking skeleton mask, because he's a sinner.
-But they're orphans, so it makes sense, right?
-Happens all the time in orphanages.
+Afterwards, they see themselves promptly shipped off to the local orphanage where Audrey is a perfect little lady, sweet and lovable, while Marcus turns out to be a creepy little fucker; after pretty much beating a fat kid to death with a baseball bat, the pious nuns of St. Nobody Wants You beat him mercilessly, try to drown him, and force him to wear some nasty looking skeleton mask, because he's a sinner.
+But they're Orphans, so it makes sense, right?
+Happens all the time in Orphanages.

-On the flip side of this particular coin is everything other than the gore, which isn't anything to write home about.
-If you'd believe most of the 23 "Reviewers" that have posted their thoughts about The Orphan Killer on IMDB, it's "the best slasher flick of all time!"
-It's not even the best slasher movie of this year, let alone ever, so grains of salt must be taken.
+On the flip side of this particular coin is that everything in this movie other than the gore is nothing to write home about.
+If you'd believe most of the 23 "Reviewers" that have so far posted their thoughts about The Orphan Killer on IMDB, it's "the best Slasher flick of all time!"
+It's not even the best Slasher movie of this week, let alone ever, so grains of salt must be taken.

-TOK is fun, insofar as the blood and gore goes.
-Most everything else that surrounds it though is painful to endure.
 Save for the female lead, most of the acting is abysmal.
-At one point during the movie I was convinced that the director had grabbed a homeless person off the street, dressed them in a nun costume, and told them "Just keep saying "We have to leave!" over and over again."
+At one point during the movie I was convinced that the director had grabbed a homeless person off the street, dressed them in a nun costume, and told them "just keep saying "We have to leave!" over and over again."
 It was bewildering.
 Then again, this movie exists to shock, not dazzle.